 Risk monitoring is the task of decentralised and centralised risk management.
 To do this, the decentralised risk manager defines early warning indicators for the critical success factors.
 The task of centralised risk management is to monitor the defined early warning indicators.
 As soon as the specified thresholds are met, a risk report is prepared by the decentralised risk manager, i.e. a forecast of the expected impact on CENIT if the risk occurs.
 Ideally these forecasts are supplemented with scenario analyses that take into account different constellations of data.
-Using this information and the measures proposed by the decentralised risk managers and the central risk management system, the management board decides whether and to what extent measures should be taken to mitigate the risk or whether it is perhaps necessary to adjust the corporate objectives.
-Tracking the early warning indicators and monitoring the responsibility of decentralised risk management.
+Using this information and the measures proposed by the decentralised risk managers and the central risk management system, the executive board decides whether and to what extent measures should be taken to mitigate the risk or whether it is perhaps necessary to adjust the corporate objectives.
+Tracking the early warning indicators and monitoring the corresponding threshold values as well as carrying out the scenario analyses is the responsibility of decentralised risk management.